roddhjav/pass-import/CONTRIBUTING.md

 * [python-green][pgreen] as python test runner.
 * [python-coverage][pcoverage] as code coverage system.

-To run the tests, simply run: `make test`
+To run the tests, simply run: `make tests`

 ## How to contribute?